dobisel/essentials/README.md

 ## Git

 at least these commands: [git-commands](https://github.com/dobisel/essentials/blob/master/git-commands.md)

 ## 10 finger typing

 You can get help from many websites such as:
 [typingclub](https://www.typingclub.com/)

 ## Linux OS

 Install a Linux os, preferably Ubuntu.

 ## Vim

 type `vimtutor` in the commandline, you can see simple vim commands to learn.

+## Rules

+- At the start and end of every workday, update all Kanbans.
+- During meetings, should be speak on topics one by one.
+- Always take your next task from the Kanban.
+- Never ever use web applications, until don't have a stable internet connection.
+- State the problem directly; if there's no problem, no suggestions are needed.

 ## Concepts

 - Solid principle
 - Zen of python

 ## Naming

 We follow the [Nomanclature](https://en.wikipedia.org/wiki/Nomenclature) for the naming purpose.

 ### Mockup data naming

 - For persons we use this names:
   - Alice
   - Bob